This guide was last updated in August 2018.

 In addition, it is likely to infringe competition law if a supplier requires retailers not to advertise a specific online price or if they were prevented from advertising online discounts from the supplier’s RRPs.

-There are a few limited ways in which a supplier can control online sales but this is only possible where the retailer is appointed as a reseller within a selective distribution system.
-For example, a supplier can refuse to supply 'pure' online resellers and can require the retailer to have at least one physical store.
+Passive sales restrictions may nevertheless be permissible within a selective distribution network, in which a supplier can prevent passive sales by an authorised distributor to an unauthorised distributor.Within a selective distribution system, a supplier can also refuse to supply 'pure' online resellers and can require the retailer to have at least one physical store.
 The supplier can also require the online seller to ensure that the website meets certain quality standards that are commensurate with those required for a physical store.

 In some cases, an online retailer may wish to match the prices offered by competing online resellers.
 However, there are ways in which price-matching should be undertaken.
 If the retailer independently decides to monitor and mirror the prices of another retailer, that would be compatible with EU and UK competition law.
 However, one online retailer should never discuss or agree pricing or pricing strategy with another online retailer as that would be a serious breach of competition law.